josjevv/bbstarter-demo/README.md

 * [Twitter bootstrap](http://twitter.github.com/bootstrap)
 * Thanks to [suprememoocow](http://github.com/suprememoocow/modular-backbone-bootstrap)

-**Note**: I just started working on backbone, there might be lot of things which can be generalized and made better.
+**Note**: I just started working on backbone, there might be lot which can be generalized and made better.
 Feel free to send pull requests!